jlsilicon/vl53l5cx_for_PICO_Pi_in_Micropython_Code/README.md

 -

-This code rev is simple.
-Copy the dir /vl53l5cx onto the PICO - with Thonny.
+This code rev is simple :

+1. Copy the dir /vl53l5cx onto the PICO - with Thonny.

+2. Copy vl53l5cx_firmware.bin onto PICO Root Dir (/).

-And, add basic.py onto the main dir / to execute.
+3. And, add basic.py onto the PICO Root dir (/) to execute.
 This file can be modified - to return readings to other calling code files.

+-

+The Revisions Dir is just versions of this code.
+Full_Code - just includes other support files for Linux work.

 -